 The Grand Theatre at the Place de Neuve

-Walking further, we were awed to see how clean and organized the whole city was!
+It was impressive to see how clean and organized the whole city was.
 From parking to availability of free plastic bags for dog poop, Geneva was truly admirable and ideal.

 Geneva